sasonawa/Automation/SnowSoftwareProtractor/README.md

-This repository is for automating snow software application with protractor
+This repository is for automating http://www.globalsqa.com application with protractor